-1 Introduction

-1.1 This policy is based upon Government Advice on Use of Force.

-1.2 Stone Soup recognised that there is a need, reflected in common law, to intervene when there is an obvious risk to safety to its students, staff and property.
+- 1 Introduction 1.1 This policy is based upon Government Advice on Use of Force. - 1.2 Stone Soup recognised that there is a need, reflected in common law, to intervene when there is an obvious risk to safety to its students, staff and property.
 1.3 Stone Soup is committed to ensuring that all staff and adults with responsibility for young people's safety and welfare will deal professionally with all incidents involving aggressive or reckless behaviour, and only use positive handling as a last resort in line with DfE and Stone Soup behaviour guidelines.
 If used at all, it will be in the context of a respectful, supportive relationship with the students.
-We will always aim to ensure minimal risk of injury to students and staff.

-1.4 This policy must be read and implemented in conjunction with the academy's behaviour policy and approach to behaviour management, together with students' individual learning plans.

-1.5 The Education Act 1996 (Section 550A) states that it is lawful for teachers and other authorized staff to use reasonable force to prevent a student from committing an offence, causing injury or damage or disrupting the good order and discipline of the academy.
+We will always aim to ensure minimal risk of injury to students and staff. - 1.4 This policy must be read and implemented in conjunction with the academy's behaviour policy and approach to behaviour management, together with students' individual learning plans. - 1.5 The Education Act 1996 (Section 550A) states that it is lawful for teachers and other authorized staff to use reasonable force to prevent a student from committing an offence, causing injury or damage or disrupting the good order and discipline of the academy.
 Tutors at Stone Soup are not contractually obliged to carry out restraint procedures and they are not contractually obliged to undertake training in any restraint procedures.
-However, the Head teacher, Senior Managers and Lead Tutors at Stone Soup are trained in appropriate techniques.
-This policy applies to all staff who are authorized to use positive handling.

-1.6 All staff authorized to positively handle students and young people must be aware that they MUST NOT:

-- Use corporal punishment

-- Use pain to gain compliance

-- Deprive the person of food or drink

-- Require the person to wear inappropriate clothes

-- Humiliate/degrade the child or young person.
+However, the Principal, Senior Managers and Lead Tutors at Stone Soup are trained in appropriate techniques.
+This policy applies to all staff who are authorized to use positive handling. - 1.6 All staff authorized to positively handle students and young people must be aware that they MUST NOT: - Use corporal punishment - Use pain to gain compliance - Deprive the person of food or drink - Require the person to wear inappropriate clothes - Humiliate/degrade the child or young person.

-2 Approach to best practice

-2.1 The best practice regarding positive handling outlined below should be considered alongside other relevant policies in Stone Soup, specifically those policies involving behaviour, anti-bullying, child protection and health and safety.

-2.2 In line with Education Act 1996 (Section 550A) in the following situations, staff must judge whether or not positive handling would be reasonable or appropriate:

-- Where there is risk to the safety of staff, students or visitors - Where there is a risk of serious damage to property

-Behaviour Policy Issue: 3 Page 18 of 21 Updated: 01/09/19 Updated by: KH
+Behaviour Policy Issue: 5 Page 18 of 30 Updated: 01/09/20 Updated by:KH